 Also known as GGW, this website invites hotel properties to list their own green initiatives by filling out a form.
 GGW will then feature the hotel along with the information provided on the website.
 There is no rating given and no auditing.
 The GGW includes hotels from all over the world.
 The focus is on environmental sustainability.

-This website is still in its beta-version, so we are excited to see how it develops.
-BookGreener is a worldwide green hotel booking engine that promises to deliver the most enriching travel experiences, focusing on a select group of hotels that truly care about their travelers, their staff, and the environmental and social surroundings they work in.
-BookGreener has each partner fill out a questionnaire on what makes their accommodation experience unique as a result of their sustainability benefits, efforts, and awards.
+This website focuses on the Indonesian island of Bali.
+BGreener suggests green hotels, travel tips and consultancy on sustainable travel.
+The featured hotels promise to deliver the most enriching travel experiences, focusing on a select group of hotels that truly care about their travelers, their staff, and the environmental and social surroundings they work in.
+BGreener has each partner fill out a questionnaire on what makes their accommodation experience unique as a result of their sustainability benefits, efforts, and awards.
 In this way, travelers will know what to expect in terms of green experiences and practices.

-BookGreener has developed TakeCare.travel, a peer-to-peer sharing platform for simple tips and best practices on social and environmental sustainability in tourism.
+BGreener has developed a sustainability section for hotels and suppliers in the hospitality industry, a peer-to-peer sharing platform for simple tips and best practices on social and environmental sustainability in tourism.
 Here you can find amazing (and free!) webinars and podcasts with international industry leaders sharing their insights and tips on sustainable tourism management.